TheColorRed/query-builder/README.md

 (async () => {
   // Get the user
-  let user = await Model.firstOrNew(Users, { id: 1 });
+  let user = await users.firstOrNew({ id: 1 });
-  // If the user with an id of 1 is not found create a new user if (user.isNew) {
+  // If the user with an id of 1 is not found create a new user if (user.new) {
     // These keys MUST be in the "fillable" array within the Model.
-    // Values not in the fillable array will be skipped. user.set('username', 'MrAwesome');
+    // Values not in the fillable array will be skipped. user.set({
-    user.set('password', genPassHash('abc123'));
-    user.set('email', 'example@example.com');
+      username: 'MrAwesome',
+      password: genPassHash('abc123'),
+      email: 'example@example.com',
-    // This is not in the fillable array, it will be ignored: user.set('dob', '1990-01-01');
+      // This is not in the fillable array, it will be ignored:
+      dob: '1990-01-01'
+    });
+    // Insert as a new item
+    let info = await user.save();
+    console.log(info.insertId);
   }
-  // Insert a new item or update the current item await user.save();
 })();
 ```

-In the above example we utilize the `User Model` that was created
+In the above example we utilize the `user` model that was created in the previous code block.

-1. Using `Model.firstOrNew()` we pass the type of model we want to it, the we pass an object of `where` items.
+1. Using `user.firstOrNew()` we pass an object of `where` items to identify the item in the database.
-2. When the result comes back we can check and see if this is a new item or an existing item with `user.isNew`.
+2. When the result comes back we can check and see if this is a new item or an existing item with `user.new`.
 3. If it is a new item we will set the columns, otherwise we will continue on.
 4. Next we save the items.
 If the model is dirty it will run the query otherwise it will just exit and return `false`.